MarkWarneke/markwarneke.github.io/about.md

 - Software development & automation
 - Business Intelligence

+See [Talks & Conferences](/talks) for slides and links to further resources.

 ## Quote

 > "The programmer, like the poet, works only slightly removed from pure thought-stuff.
 He builds his castles in the air, from air, creating by exertion of the imagination."